Missed reporting foreign assets on your ITR?

 Details of Property

 Information of any property or asset that is sold within India that has capital gains that are taxable as a tax on the income received from the sale must be given.
-The details regarding the sale of any asset or property are to be presented for filing an income tax return.
+The details regarding the sale of any asset or property are to be presented when filing an income tax return.

 Investment Proofs